In the USA, trade secrets are protected by the following:

 A complaint alleging trade secret misappropriation under the DTSA, like any pleading in federal court, requires the submitting attorney to conduct a reasonable inquiry before filing, and courts may impose sanctions if the pleading is found to have been presented for an improper purpose, such as harassing the defendant, or if the factual contentions are unlikely to have evidentiary support after a reasonable opportunity for further investigation or discovery; see FRCP 11(b).
 Most state courts impose similar obligations.

 According to both the DTSA and the UTSA, a misappropriation claim must be brought within three years after the misappropriation was discovered or should reasonably have been discovered.
 The particular facts that can put a trade secret owner on notice of a trade secret misappropriation claim vary but, generally, a trade secret owner should diligently investigate any objectively reasonable suspicions that its trade secrets have been disclosed improperly or used without consent.
-Another factor to consider when bringing DTSA claims is the timeline of misappropriation and use of the trade secrets at issue.
+Another factor to consider when bringing DTSA claims is the timeline of the misappropriation and use of the trade secrets at issue.

 An owner of a trade secret may file a complaint under either the DTSA or state trade secret laws (most of which conform to the UTSA) in federal or state court.
-The DTSA’s jurisdictional element requires the asserted trade secret to be related to a product or service used or intended for use in interstate or foreign commerce.
+The DTSA’s jurisdictional element requires the asserted trade secret to be related to a product or service that is used or intended for use in interstate or foreign commerce.

 The DTSA and most forms of the UTSA permit three theories of misappropriation: unconsented use, acquisition, or disclosure of a trade secret by a party who used improper means to acquire the trade secret or who knows or has reason to know that the trade secret was acquired by improper means.
-New York law more narrowly requires that the defendant use the trade secret for a claim to be established.
+New York law more narrowly requires that the defendant uses the trade secret in order for a claim to be established.

-ITC investigations often proceed much faster than district court litigations, and trade secret owners should consider whether the benefit of securing a speedy remedy is offset by the constrained timeline in which to develop the evidence needed to support a finding of misappropriation.
+ITC investigations often proceed much faster than district court litigation, and trade secret owners should consider whether the benefit of securing a speedy remedy is offset by the constrained timeline in which to develop the evidence needed to support a finding of misappropriation.

 In federal courts, the pleading standards for trade secret misappropriation claims are governed by the traditional notice pleading requirements of the Federal Rules of Civil Procedure: the plaintiff need only set forth sufficient facts to state a claim for relief that is plausible on its face.
 There is no heightened particularity standard as is required for fraud or mistake claims.

-Thus, a trade secret plaintiff will likely be able to survive a motion to dismiss in federal court so long as it alleges sufficient facts to plausibly demonstrate that the information misappropriated constitutes a protectable trade secret, the information derives value from being secret, and the owner took reasonable measures to keep it secret.
+Thus, a trade secret plaintiff will likely be able to survive a motion to dismiss in federal court as long as it alleges sufficient facts to plausibly demonstrate that the information misappropriated constitutes a protectable trade secret, the information derives value from being secret, and the owner took reasonable measures to keep it secret.

 Some state court civil procedure codes – most notably, California’s – impose a heightened particularity standard that requires the plaintiff to identify the asserted trade secret with reasonable particularity before proceeding to discovery.
 Most courts have found that such procedural barriers apply solely in state court, and so, for example, a California trade secret claim brought in federal court would not be subject to any heightened pleading standards.